 - Owning groups - the companies that fully or jointly own the train companies

 - Freight companies - the companies that transport goods by rail

-- Track and infrastructure - the companies that manage rail track and signalling systems
+- Track and infrastructure - the companies that manage rail tracks, infrastructure and signalling systems

-- Supply chain – companies that support the rail industry (link to Rail Supply Group)
+- Supply chain – the companies that support the rail industry

 The companies that operate passenger rail services.